Advertising account executive?

 Although this area of work is open to all graduates, a degree or HND in the following subjects may increase your chances, especially as advertising is an increasingly competitive sector to enter:

 A degree or HND is usually required, especially in large agencies.
-Entry without a degree or HND but with a proven track record of relevant work experience may be considered, more typically in smaller or specialist agencies.
-However, graduates are often preferred, so candidates without a degree may have to consider starting at a more junior level.
+Entry without a degree or HND may be possible with enough relevant work experience but graduates are generally preferred.

 As advertising is so competitive, work experience may sometimes prove difficult to get, but any other work experience in a commercial context may be helpful.
 Undertaking a period of voluntary work is also an alternative way of gaining valuable experience.